awsalolita/alireza-bar/docs/00_Main_Marking.md

 - lifecycle policy
 - Event bridge schduler
 - Deletion protection for everything
-- snapshot the running rds
+- snapshot the running rds and everything
+- encrypt everything
+- TAG all the resources
 - No retion more than 7
 - Rds config logs
 - dynamo backup